chuaindia/Pokemon-WebApp/README.md

 ## Getting Started

 Create a repository, clone it in the local location.

-Following the instructions progress is made.
+Git flow is used.
+Webpack is set up.
+Javascript testing library is set up.
+Set up the To-Do-List in the Kanban Board.

 ### Prerequisites